robertostoja-lniski/Semaphores/README.md

 # Processes, not threads

-Problem is solves using processes - parent is a produer, children are customers.
+Problem is solved using processes - parent is a produer, children are customers.
 Mmap and sh_oper are used in order to share variables, buffers and semaphores

 # Posix

-I have decided to use posix semaphores instead of System V.
+I have decided to use posix semaphores instead of System V. They seem to be easier in use :)

 # Running